-Mostly retained from previous eras, and streamlined.
-Variation seen on campus.
-The new Johnson Lane Axis, at Memonial Union, designed in a more modern ocabulary than previously i route connecting to 1951 image of the Erb upper left, is a new eastthe EMU.
+Lackey development study of 1962, showing a possible campus build-out seen on campus.
+The new Johnson Lane Axis, at Memorial Union, designed in a more modern ocabulary than previously noute connecting to 1951 image of the Erb upper left, is a new eastthe EMU.